Gaston Means: Professional con man

 Following the Lindbergh kidnapping of 1932, Means attempted the most audacious con job of his career.
 Means was contacted by the Washington socialite Evalyn Walsh McLean (owner of the Hope Diamond), who asked him to use his connections in the East Coast underworld to assist in the recovery of the Lindbergh child.
 Means declared that he knew the whereabouts of the victim.
 He offered his services as a go-between and asked for $100,000 to pass on to the kidnappers.
 The credulous McLean sent Means the money and Means promptly disappeared, while a confederate kept McLean apprised of Means's difficulties and the fabulous chase.
 Means later came to McLean at her home again and said he would need an additional $4,000 to pay the expenses of the kidnappers; she had a $6,000 check cashed at one of the banks in Washington and turned $4,000 over to him.
 Finally, Means met McLean in a southern resort, promising to deliver the baby.
 Instead, he showed up with a man he introduced as the "King of the Kidnappers", who told her how and when the baby would be delivered.
 Everyone was given a code, Means was No. 27, the "King" was No. 19, Norman Tweed Whitaker was "The Fox", McLean was No. 11, and the baby was "The Book".
 The missing baby (who was later found murdered) did not show up and the next thing that McLean heard from Means was a demand for another $35,000.
 Failing to raise it, the heiress demanded all the money back.
 Means agreed, hurried to get it – and didn't come back.
 Confronted about his duplicity, Means expressed astonishment.
 "Didn't Mrs. McLean get it?", he asked.
 "She must have it.
 Her messenger met me at the bridge outside Alexandria as I was returning to Washington.
 He said 'I am Number 11.'
 So what was I to do?
 I gave him the money."
 This time, the heiress called the police, Means was captured, found guilty of grand larceny, and sentenced to serve 15 years in a federal penitentiary but the money was never recovered.
 Means was assigned, transported, and imprisoned at the United States Penitentiary at Leavenworth, Kansas, where he died in custody in 1938.

-In popular culture

-Gaston Means appears in the third and fourth seasons of the TV series Boardwalk Empire, played by Stephen Root.
-Means is portrayed as a kind of confidence man who sells information to people like Nucky Thompson, or does the dirty work of politicos like Attorney General Daugherty.
-He agrees to murder Daugherty's friend and associate Jess Smith only to have Smith commit suicide before he can do the deed.
-This alludes to the historical ambiguity over whether Smith's death was murder or suicide.
-The fictional Means was arrested for perjury—just as in real life—in season four of the show.

-Means is also mentioned in the book Go Set a Watchman, by Harper Lee.